Key Takeaways

 1. Blankets

 A unique blanket might promote relaxation and comfort for dads.
 For instance, if your dad lives in a cold climate or if he just tends to run cold at times, a heated throw or blanket might come in handy.
-Or, if your dad has trouble sleeping due to anxiety or stress, a weighted blanket might help.
-Weighted blankets are actually proven to improve the quality of life and sleep for older adults, according to research on the effects of weighted blankets.
+Or, if your dad runs hot in his sleep, a cooling blanket might be better.

 2. Slippers

-Another thoughtful gift for Father’s Day may include slippers.
+Another considerate gift for Father’s Day may include slippers.
 It’s a daily item that your dad may not think to replace himself.
 You can try looking for slippers based on his preferences—soft and fuzzy, supportive, or even customized designs.

 3. Clothing